-- Project start to review coordination and consultation process and to request tribal transportation plans. - Public launch for recommendations for advisory committee representatives. - Strategy development to provide input of SMTP focus areas and the transportation equity working definition. - Review draft SMTP policy direction. - Review of MnDOT's statement of commitment to transportation equity and SMTP draft plan. - Plan adoption and implementation.
+• Project start to review coordination and consultation process and to request tribal transportation plans.

+- Public launch for recommendations for advisory committee representatives. - Strategy development to provide input of SMTP focus areas and the transportation equity working definition. - Review draft SMTP policy direction. - Review of MnDOT's statement of commitment to transportation equity and SMTP draft plan. - [hold for additional touchpoints]